AlamReyes/PythonProjects-JSON-ML-ETC/README.md

-# Beginner-projects
+# Python projects
-Those are my  projects that introduce me to python
+Those are my  projects that introduce me to python.
+(ML, DATASETS, CONDITIONALS, ETC.)